prodevmentor/blog/_posts/01-11-18-Redux_Demystified.md

 Let's start with Store.
 The store is where all your state is stored.
 It has a restricted API, but you can change the "state" or "data" when you use a reducer.

 ## Dispatch
-Dispatch is pub/sub, it's the messaging queue.
+Dispatch is something like pub/sub; it's the messaging queue.
 It's the mechanism that you let Redux know something is happening.
 Oh, I'm getting data!
 Oh, I got an error!
 It's part of the Redux API.
+It's the pipeline in which things like reducers are called.

 ## Connect
 Connect is the method of binding React components to the Store.
 Basically, you use something like: